heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 - Revise introduction

+  + [FIXME] Clarifying remark in Sect.
+1.3 summarizng that `H` can (and will in general) contain operations other than the `Censor`.

-- Revise 3.5 to clarify that modularity characteristics of scoped effects may differ from the modularity benefits you get from "classical" hefty algebras+alg. effects.
+- [FIXME] Revise 3.5 to clarify that modularity characteristics of scoped effects may differ from the modularity benefits you get from "classical" hefty algebras+alg. effects.
 But that we can get similar interaction in at least some cases, as we illustrate in Sect.
 4.2.2.